 The first PhD program began on March 1, 2005, and the inauguration of the first academic year took place on March 5th of the same year.
 IMT was formally established by decree of the Ministry of Education, University and Research signed on November 18, 2005, and published in the Official Gazette, together with the statutes of the School, on November 30, 2005.
 It is an "institution of higher education of doctoral training with special ordinance".
 Fully integrated into the main public Italian university system, IMT is a legal entity with full scientific, didactic, organizational, managerial, administrative, and financial autonomy.

-The first director and founder of IMT was Prof. Fabio Pammolli, who continues to practice as a professor of Economics and Management at the institute.
-Prof. Alberto Bemporad, who first joined the institute in July 2011 as Full Professor of Control Systems, became the second director of IMT in November 2012.
+The first director and founder of IMT was Prof. Fabio Pammolli.
+Prof. Alberto Bemporad, who first joined the school in July 2011 as Full Professor of Control Systems, became the second director of IMT in November 2012.

-On February 8, 2008 FLAFR signed a Framework Convention with IMT to support the mission of the institute by providing grants of property, goods and services, and capital on a perpetual basis.
-This is in accordance with FLAFR’s statutory commitment to supporting the development and growth of IMT and consistent with the participation of FLAFR in the governance of the institute via the Executive Council.
+On February 8, 2008 FLAFR signed a Framework Convention with IMT to support it's mission by providing grants of property, goods and services, and capital on a perpetual basis.
+This is in accordance with FLAFR’s statutory commitment to supporting the development and growth of IMT and consistent with the participation of FLAFR in the governance of the school via the Executive Council.

 On April 22, 2011 the Executive Council approved the new statute of IMT to incorporate the changes introduced by the so-called “Gelmini Law” (L. 240 of December 30, 2010).